 Customers can learn more about this topic at http://www.cisco.com/c/en/us/support/web/clock-signal.html

 When this issue occurs, the product does not function properly, no console output appears, and the system fails to reboot.

 If, after the CPU fails, the device is power cycled it will not boot, but will run in bypass mode if previously configured for bypass mode.

-Customers with affected products (see the How To Identify Affected Products section) that are under warranty or covered by any valid service contract as of November 16, 2016 should go to the Clock Signal Component Issue page and follow the instructions in order to request replacements.
+Customers with affected products (see the How To Identify Affected Products section) that are under warranty as of November 16, 2016 or covered by any valid hardware services contract dated July 27, 2019 or prior should go to the Clock Signal Component Issue page and follow the instructions in order to request replacements.